 People involved in treating eye cancer

-An ophthalmologist (pronounced op-thal-mol-o-gist) is a specialist eye doctor or surgeon trained to treat conditions of the eye.
+An ophthalmologist (pronounced op-thal-mol-o-gist) is a specialist eye doctor or surgeon.
+They treat conditions of the eye.

-An oncologist is a doctor who specialises in treating cancer, most often with radiotherapy, chemotherapy or targated therapies.
+An oncologist is a doctor who specialises in treating cancer.
+This is most often with radiotherapy, chemotherapy or targeted therapies.

 An ocular oncologist is a doctor who specialises in treating cancers of the eye.

 An ophthalmology clinical nurse specialist is a qualified nurse who has specialist knowledge of cancers of the eye.
-One of their main roles is to help organise your care between the eye specialists and the other health professionals you need to see.
-A specialist nurse will also help to support you through your treatment and make sure you have the information you need to explain it.
+They organise your care between the eye specialists and other health professionals.
+A specialist nurse will also help to support you through your treatment.
+And make sure you have the information you need to explain it.

 An ocular prosthetist or oculist is a trained eye specialist who designs, makes and fits artificial eyes.

-Other health professionals who provide help and support, for example a counsellor or occupational therapist.
-There is also usually a social worker attached to cancer units who can advise you on money matters, such as benefits and grants you may qualify for.
+Other health professionals who provide help and support.
+For example a counsellor or occupational therapist.
+There is usually a social worker attached to cancer units.
+They can advise you on money matters, such as benefits and grants you may qualify for.